seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 8. It's good at planning stuff, but also I really really hate to recommend people use AI under pretty much any circumstance.

 9. I think current policies are good because they require citation.
 I don't really care about the difference for using AI for one purpose versus another though, so that distinction has never had much of an impact on how I approach the course.

+## Understanding how to make a Swift view update when a value changes in another view

+This experiment was done by Michael.

+### What were initial goals and expectations?

+My initial goal was to understand how to update our event list view when the date we were looking at changed.
+I needed to do this because where the date we were looking at was stored in a different view than the event list.

+I expected the AI to at least give me an easier to understand explantion of how to do what I wanted than all the documentation online.

+### How was AI used?

+I started by asking ChatGPT how to update a view in Swift when a value in another view changed.
+This gave me a decent explanation, but I still did not know how to fully implement it.
+So, I pasted in a portion of my code into ChatGPT and it was able to give me an explanation that was in the context of my code.

+I also ended up using ChatGPT to read a bunch of event JSON data and give me a list of the tags in alphabetical order.
+This was used to make my event tags enum.

+### What impact did it have?

+This had a very large impact.
+I had been stuck on this problem for hours and could not find anything helpful online.
+It helped me more fully understand how I should set up my code and what things like @Binding and @Published meant in Swift.

+Using AI to read all the event tags as had a huge impact.
+I saved a bunch of time by not doing it manually.

+### To what extent did this impact match goals and expectations?

+The impact matched my goals and expectation very well.
+In fact, it was even more helpful than I originally thought.
+I was pretty skeptical of it to start with.